James Gortner

 The Darkside Portraits

-The Darkside Portraits were made during my two-year residency inside a derelict building in East New York City.
-This was a crumbling cemetery building, a crack house, and an underground hub for ritual Santaria next to Holy Trinity Cemetery edging a neighborhood informaly known as “Darkside”.
-I found that there was poetry there, and life lessons I needed to learn in this building where the cemetery wind blew in differently from the summer to the winter and were water leaked from the roof and froze in buckets and floors broke under foot.
-Where people lived off the grid of society and on the brink of love, survival and sanity.
-I felt I needed to observe and obsorb everything this time and mission had to teach me.
+The Darkside Portraits were made during my two-year residency inside a derelict building in East Bushwick.
+This was a crumbling cemetery building, a crack house, and an underground hub for ritual Santaria next to Most Holy Trinity Cemetery, edging a neighborhood informally known as “Darkside”.
+I found that there was poetry in this crumbling building where the cemetery wind blew in differently from the summer to the winter and were water leaked from the roof and froze in buckets and floors broke under foot.
+Where people lived off the grid of society and on the brink of survival and sanity.
+I felt I needed to make art about everything this time and personal mission had to teach me.
 During this time, I painted my fellow residents and made the critical repairs to the building needed for our winter survival.
 I pieced and patched found materials together to repair walls, windows, roof, floors, and doors.
 All the while using a similar constructive process as used to make the paintings seen here.

 JAMES GORTNER